Stelvio & Eastern Switzerland

 Day 2: Andeer to St. Moritz (Bever) via the Julierpass

-Tonight’s destination is the enchanting village of Bever in the heart of the picturesque Engadine Plateau.
-It is one of the most beautiful valleys in the Swiss Alps, with large lakes reflecting the towering peaks.
-It is also home to the world-renowned resort of St. Moritz, which we pass through towards the end of the day, so stopping off for a bit of people-watching is always an option.
+Tonight’s destination is the enchanting village of Bever in the heart of the pristine Engadine Plateau.
+It is one of the most beautiful valleys in the Swiss Alps, with shimmering lakes reflecting the towering peaks.
+It is also home to the resort of St. Moritz, which we pass through towards the end of the day, so stopping off for a drink, ice-cream or for a bit of people-watching is always an option.

 To get there, our route passes over the stunning Julier Pass (2284m).
 This pass has been an important trade route for centuries as it connects the Engadine with the rest of Switzerland; consequently, it is a well-engineered road with pleasant gradients.
 It is a challenging but manageable climb surrounded by expansive vistas.
-After a sweeping descent to Silvaplana, you have the option of extending the route slightly by heading up the Engadine valley along the shores of the lakes to the Maloja Pass/Passo del Maloja (1815m).
+After a sweeping descent to Silvaplana, you have the option of extending the route by heading up the Engadine valley along the shores of the lakes to the Maloja Pass/Passo del Maloja (1815m) – it’s a cracking ride.

-If shopping for high-end designer goods in St. Moritz is not your thing and you want more cycling, then taking on the serene Albula Pass (2315m) from its steeper, southern side is a rewarding experience.
+If browsing at high-end designer goods in St. Moritz is not your thing and you want more cycling, then taking on the serene Albula Pass (2315m) from its steeper, southern side is a great option.

 Classic route: 82km with 1800m ascent [ride profile]